 Event |

-Example: Select "Other" and enter "Margin Trading" |
+Example: Select “Other” and enter “margin trading” |

 |

-Does this fall under your job responsibilities? |
+Does this fall under the scope of your duties? |

 Example: “No” |